TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     max_swap:

         The maximum amount of virtual memory the VM is allowed to use.
-This cannot be lower than max_physical_memory.
+This cannot be lower than max_physical_memory, nor can it be lower than 256.

         type: integer (number of MiB)
         vmtype: OS,KVM
         listable: yes
         create: yes
         update: yes (live update)
-        default: value of max_physical_memory
+        default: value of max_physical_memory or 256, whichever is higher.

     mdata_exec_timeout: